Pylons/pyramid/docs/narr/templates.rst

-Out of the box, :app:`Pyramid` provides templating via the :term:`Chameleon` and :term:`Mako` templating libraries. :term:`Chameleon` provides support for two different types of templates: :term:`ZPT` templates and text templates.
+Out of the box, :app:`Pyramid` provides templating via the :term:`Chameleon` and :term:`Mako` templating libraries. :term:`Chameleon` provides support for two different types of templates: :term:`ZPT` templates, and text templates.

 Before discussing how built-in templates are used in detail, we'll discuss two ways to render templates within